-The purpose of this compensation discussion and analysis is to describe and explain the Company's executive compensation strategy, philosophy, objectives and processes and to discuss compensation decisions made by the Company in Fiscal 2020 (as defined below).
-In this Circular, a Named Executive Officer ("NEO") means each of the following individuals for Fiscal 2020: (i) the Company's President and Chief Executive Officer (the "CEO"); (ii) the Company's Chief Financial Officer (the "CFO"); (iii) each of the Company's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, whose total compensation at the end of Fiscal 2020 was, individually, more than \$150,000 for Fiscal 2020; and (iv) each individual who would be an NEO under (iii) above, but for the fact that such individual was neither an executive officer of the Company, nor serving in a similar capacity, at the end of Fiscal 2020.
+The purpose of this compensation discussion and analysis is to describe and explain the Company's executive compensation strategy, philosophy, objectives and processes and to discuss compensation decisions made by the Company for the fiscal year ended December 31, 2023 ("Fiscal 2023").
+In this Circular, a Named Executive Officer ("NEO") means each of the following individuals for Fiscal 2023: (i) the Company's President and Chief Executive Officer (the "CEO"); (ii) the Company's Chief Financial Officer (the "CFO"); (iii) each of the Company's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, whose total compensation at the end of Fiscal 2023 was, individually more than \$153,240 for Fiscal 2023; and (iv) each individual who would be an NEO under (iii) above, but for the fact that such individual was neither an executive officer of the Company, nor serving in a similar capacity, at the end of Fiscal 2023.

-Based on the foregoing definitions, the Company's NEOs in respect of the year ended December 31, 2020 were: (i) Vincent Narang, CEO and Co-Founder (ii) George Hatzoglou, CFO; and (iii) Adam Suder, Chief Growth Officer.
+Based on the foregoing definitions, the Company's NEOs in respect of the year ended December 31, 2023 were: (i) Vincent Narang, CEO and Director (ii) George Hatzoglou, CFO; and (iii) Adam Suder, Chief Growth Officer.